 If you’re not a fan of jogging, or want to stick to low-impact exercise, power walking is a great option.
 You’ll be walking at close to a jogging pace, but with much lower impact than you would by running or jogging.

 While power walking, you’re not just emphasizing walking fast.
 You can make power walking into a great full-body working out tightening your core, working on your walking stride and getting your arms involved.

 How to Power Walk

 It’s important that you use proper form and posture while power walking.
 This both helps to prevent injury and ensures you can keep up the proper pace.
-You want to ensure you’re using the proper muscles in the right way so that so that you turn that energy into steps and calories burned, rather than risk rolling an ankle or tweaking a knee.
+You want to ensure you’re using the proper muscles in the right way so that so that you turn the energy you’re expending into steps and calories burned, rather than risk rolling an ankle or tweaking a knee.

 Mind your posture

 Keeping proper posture is always important while walking, but when power walking or walking faster it’s especially important.
 Your eyes should look ahead, your shoulders should be back, and your head should be upright.
 Try to set your gaze about 20 feet ahead, and don’t slump forward.
 If you realize your posture is off or you’re slumping forward, correct your posture right away even if it means slowing down.
 The better posture you can maintain, the faster you can walk and the more steps you can get.
 Take some time to work on your posture, because proper posture allows you to walk faster and feel less tired while you finish a 30-minute walk or even a 1-hour walk feeling fresh.

 Proper walking form also includes ensuring that you’re taking a natural stride – not trying to take longer or shorter steps than your body naturally wants to.
 Your feet should land heel first, roll through to the toes and finally push off the ball of your foot.